cntm-dev/connectome-main/README.md

 ```

-A configuration file fragment is as follows, refer to the config.json file in the root directory.
+A configuration file fragment is as follows, you refer to the config.json file in the root directory.

 ### Deploy nodes on public test network

-Start with the following configuration file to connect to cntm the current test network.
+Start with the following configuration file to connect to the current cntm test network.

 ```
 $ cat config.json